Linuxfabrik/monitoring-plugins/check-plugins/disk-smart/README.md

 ## Troubleshooting

+### smartctl cannot open the device

 `smartctl failed with exit status "Device open failed, device did not return an IDENTIFY DEVICE structure, or device is in a low-power mode.`

 Run the check with root privileges, for example using `sudo`.